diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 FROM sales, things
 WHERE sales.id = things.id;
 ```
 `Hive only supports equijoins`.
-The order of the tables in the JOIN clauses is significant. `It’s generally best to have the largest table last`, but see the Hive wiki for more details, including how to give hints to the Hive planner.
+`The order of the tables in the JOIN clauses is significant`. `It’s generally best to have the largest table last`(PS: internally, if both tables are not bucketed on the joined keys, reducer side join would be used, the first table will be cached for later joining with the second, hence the largest table should come last.
+If they are bucketed, it shouldn't matter.), but see the Hive wiki for more details, including how to `give hints to the Hive planner`.
 A single join is implemented as a single MapReduce job, but multiple joins can be performed in less than one MapReduce job per join if the same column is used in the join condition.
 You can see how many MapReduce jobs Hive will use for any particular query by prefixing it with the EXPLAIN (EXPLAIN EXTENDED) keyword:
 ```sql
 EXPLAIN
 SELECT sales.*, things.*
 FROM sales JOIN things ON (sales.id = things.id);
 ```
-The order of the tables in the JOIN clauses is significant. `It’s generally best to have the largest table last`, but see the Hive wiki for more details, including how to give hints to the Hive planner.
 * Outer joins
 LEFT OUTER JOIN, RIGHT OUTER JOIN, FULL OUTER JOIN
 * Semi joins